vishysank/console-log-atom/README.md

 * **Include semi-colons :** Choose whether you want to include semi-colons at end of console.log function.
 Depending on the linting standard you use, you can choose to include semicolons. **Defaults to no semi-colons**
 * **Define Identifier case :** Choose whether to retain case of selected text when creating identifier. **Defaults to creating an identifier in capital case of selected text**
+* **Include background style for identifier:** For logging in the chrome dev tools console, you can choose to enable background styling for the identifier **defaults to none**
+* **Include text style for identifier:** For logging in the chrome dev tools console, you can choose to enable text styling for the identifier **defaults to none**

 ## How to use